Azure/AI-in-a-Box/infra/3a-api-management-setup/README.md

 # Azure OpenAI Using PTUs/TPMs With API Management
 ### You are here: https://github.com/Azure/AI-in-a-Box/tree/main/infra/3a-api-management-setup

-## Purpose
+## Introduction
-While there are already a few reference architectures available for using Azure OpenAI, this article will focus on AOAI + APIM with deploying at scale using PTUs (Reserved Capacity) and TPM (Pay-As-You-Go)
+While there are already a few reference architectures available for using Azure OpenAI, this article will focus on AOAI + APIM with **deploying at scale** using PTUs (Reserved Capacity) and TPM (Pay-As-You-Go).

 ## A Quick Review